UncleSocks/SMIF/README.md

 **IMPORTANT NOTE:** With that in mind, some of the search types may not provide accurate results (or at all) and may even suddenly be unsupported.

-## Additional Developments
+## Additional Developments and Known Issues
-I'm planning to consolidate other social media websites (i.e., X, Instagram, and LinkedIn) into one search tool.
+- I'm planning to consolidate other social media websites (i.e., X, Instagram, and LinkedIn) into one search tool.
+- There is a known issue with one of its dependencies, **pyperclip**, where Python Interpreter version 3.10 needs to be used for it to work.